International rugby union eligibility rules: 2014 amendments: Olympic exception

 In 2014, the IRB amended its regulations.
 A requirement for players to be a national of the country they represent at the Olympic Games was introduced, in addition to the existing eligibility criteria of having a genuine, close, credible and established national link with that country.
 Captured players were allowed to change to another country of which they had the nationality after a stand-down period of three years, which was reduced to 18 months for the 2016 Olympic Sevens.

-Initially, players who represented a new country at one sevens tournament regarded as an Olympic event, could represent that country in any other form of the game.
+Initially, players who represented a new country at one sevens tournament regarded as an Olympic event could represent that country in any other form of the game.
 While the IRB's Regulations Committee would consider every application for transfer to another country and check whether the reasons for the application were "bona fide sevens reasons", the IRB decided to tighten its regulations to prevent abuse that went against the spirit of the regulation.
 On 18 September 2014, the IRB ruled that a player had to play in at least four Olympic events to complete their transfer to another country.

 2017 amendments: extension of the residency requirement period

-From 2016, the residency period was back on the agenda of World Rugby (as the IRB was called since 19 November 2014).
+From 2016, the residency period was back on the agenda of World Rugby (as the IRB has been called since 19 November 2014).
 The main driver behind this was the vice-chairman Agustín Pichot.
-Pichot was determined to put an end to the player drain from smaller nations – such as the Pacific Island nations – and the phenomenon of so-called project players.
+Pichot was determined to put an end to the player drain from smaller nations – such as the Pacific Island nations – and the phenomenon of so-called 'project players'.

-On 10 May 2017, World Rugby adopted the following changes to the eligibility rules in Regulation 8:
+On 10 May 2017, World Rugby adopted changes to the eligibility rules in Regulation 8: